[Sahara Overland] gets right to the heart of desert travel

 In early 2015 I published my ninth book, a 1980s urban memoir called The Street Riding Years.
 It covers the same period as Desert Travels but describes an altogether different world which owes little to my sensible handbooks.
 Ride magazine declared it ‘Book of the Year’.

 In February 2016 the 7th edition of AMH was published after no less than 25 years in print.
 The new edition is the best one yet, so saturated with experience, hard-won know-how and some Atacama-dry humour that I really don’t know what to say anymore.

 I also reprinted my Desert Riders dvd shot in Algeria and Niger in 2003 just before the whole Saharan tourism house of cards came tumbling down.

 In 2016 I put together a quickie ebook on Sahara Camel Trekking.
 Based on the camel section in the 2005 edition of Sahara Overland, it was updated throughout with more recent material from Algeria, as well as that of several contributors.
 Following a visit to Mauritania, a second, fully revised and expanded edition called Sahara Trekking (right) was published in 2018.

-Also in 2018, Gestalten in Germany published the second English and a parallel German edition of their high-end overlanding lifestyle monograph called Hit The Road (right).
-I wrote the introduction to this edition.
+In the same year Gestalten in Germany published the second English and a parallel German edition of their high-end overlanding lifestyle monograph called Hit The Road (left).
+I contributed the introduction to this edition.

 The only social media I do is Twitter.
-The latest posts should be visible here somewhere on the right.
+The latest posts should be visible somewhere up on the right.